The Chinafication of the Western World

 After the wedding, a reception was held in the couples’ home in Calabasas.
 I drove over Topanga Canyon, through Old Calabasas Town and down a wide road to a massive gate with waterfalls on either side.
 I announced myself to the security guard and was let in.
 I continued along a winding road, past large Spansih style homes on either side, and then, through another gate and up and up a long, steep driveway until I reached the mansion, nestled high in the Santa Monica mountains.
 The view on every side held nothing but nature, as far as the eye could see.
 In that serene and protected setting, it was hard to imagine that only a few miles away, the less fortunate lived in the drab flatlands of the San Fernando Valley, working mundane jobs, worrying about how they would pay their rent next month or buy the drugs they were dependent upon.

-Make no mistake, the people living in the mansions had their worries too; the drugs, the bills.
+Make no mistake, the people living in the mansions had their worries too, the drugs, the bills.
 Many lived beyond their means, desperate to keep up appearances with their neighbors, falling far deeper into debt than the peasants living beneath them and with more powerful and dangerous debt collectors.
 The stakes, no matter who you are, can be high.

 The SFV is infamous as the birthplace of the porn industry.
-If you want to travel into darkness, take a walk there sometime.
+If you want to travel into darkness and deception, take a walk there sometime.
 Except that no one ever walks in Los Angeles.
 Only the homeless, whose tents you can now see piled up under bridges and along the roads.
 There were more than 64,000 homeless people in Los Angeles in 2020, according to a count by LAHSA — an increase of 13% from the year before.
 One can only imagine what it must be now.

 Never one for parties or large crowds, I left the reception early and drove back down to the flats where I lived in an apartment with my two sons.
 I took off my finery that I still had from my marriage to a California real estate developer and gratefully got into bed.